-The shear bond test was performed with a universal testing device (Lloyd LRX; Lloyd Instruments, Fareham, UK).
-Each specimen was secured in the lower part of the machine so that the bracket base paralleled the direction of the shear force.
-The specimens were stressed in an occlusogingival direction with a cross-head speed of 1 mm/min.
+The shear bond test was performed with a universal testing device (Lloyd LRX; Lloyd Instruments; Fareham, UK).
+Each specimen was secured in the lower part of the machine so that the bracket base was parallel to the direction of the shear force.
+The specimens were stressed in an occlusogingival direction with a crosshead speed of 1 mm/min.